 If you’ve landed on this blog post, chances are you understand how social media can impact your company’s bottom line.
 If you’re not convinced, these four reasons to take social media marketing seriously should do the trick.

 At the end of the day, it’s your customers and your employees who matter most to your construction business.
-And with users spending an average of 2 hours and 24 minutes on social media every day, you’ll want to make sure the messages your share on these platforms are aligned with your marketing strategy.
+And with users spending an average of 145 minutes of social media each day, you’ll want to make sure the messages your share on these platforms are aligned with your marketing strategy.

 Want to get the word out to landlords, developers, and other potential customers about an award-winning project?
 Share it on LinkedIn.
 Looking for recent college graduates who are ideal job candidates for your industry?
-Make sure your Instagram strategy provides an inside look about how awesome it is to work at your company.
-Make note of awareness days and other moments in time such as National Women in Construction Week, which takes place every year in March.
+Make sure your Instagram strategy provides an inside look at how awesome it is to work at your company.
+Make a note of awareness days and other moments in time, such as National Women in Construction Week, which takes place every year in March.

+Next, take the time to size up your competition.
 What do the social media channels of others within your industry look like?
 How many followers do they have, what type of content are they sharing, and how much traction are they getting on their posts?
-Even if your competitors aren’t, well, competitive when it comes to the social channels you’re interested in employing, a comprehensive competitor analysis will at least serve as a benchmark and give you an idea of what it takes to stand apart.
+Even if your competitors aren’t, well, competitive when it comes to the social channels you’re interested in employing, comprehensive competitor analysis will at least serve as a benchmark and give you an idea of what it takes to stand apart.

 The format you use to deliver your message matters more than you might think.
 If the visual nature of the construction industry isn’t reason enough to incorporate photos, videos, and infographics that align with your brand, know that social media posts with images and video consistently generate more engagement than text alone.

-Which media outlets, thought leaders or partner organizations are reaching the same audiences you want to target?
+Which media outlets, thought leaders or partner organizations reach the exact audiences you want to target?
 How can these influencers help you boost your brand?
-If you need some suggestions, look no further - we’ve compiled some suggestions for you already.

 Following construction influencers can: